Virginia Bluebells Potted Plants

 The map below shows areas where native Mertensia virginica Virginia Bluebells wildflower plants grow wild, it can be grown over most of the United States.
 Plant in USDA plant hardiness zones 2 to 8.
 Borage Family Boraginaceae

-Please contact us by email with your address & zip code for shipping charges & availability on Mertensia virginica Virginia Bluebell potted plants.
+Please contact us by email with your zip code and number of plants for shipping charges & availability on Mertensia virginica Virginia Bluebell potted plants.

 We accept payment by check, money order, and through Paypal